 Type in the property address and aerial images will be inserted directly into your Vip3D project.
 This allows you to automatically generate 3D terrain, trace existing structures, and calculate access.

 You have all the information you need to design the project quickly and accurately before stepping foot on the property.

 Note: This feature is not available in the free trial.

 First, go to Stage 1: Project Information.
 This is the stage where you create the foundation for your project.

 Insert GIS Image: Press this button to insert a GIS Image.

 Trash Can: Press this button to Delete the GIS Image.

 The GIS Search window will come up.
-Here we type in the address of the property or the known latitude and longitude coordinates.
+Here we type in the address of the property.

 Vip3D remembers the last 5 addresses searched.
 Click the down arrow to select one of these addresses.

 NOTE: For large parcels, move the pin to the focus area of your project.